samhitech/microEye/README.md

 If you encounter any issues during the installation process, please check the following:

-- Ensure that you have the latest version of Python installed (≥3.9).
+- Ensure that you have the latest version of Python installed (`3.9 ≤ version ≤3.11`).
 - Try installing the required packages repeating step (2) or individually using `pip install <package_name>`.
 - Check the system requirements for specific hardware drivers and follow the installation instructions provided by the manufacturers.
 - Refer to the project's issue tracker on GitHub for any known installation issues and solutions.

-If the issue persists, feel free to open a new issue on the project's GitHub repository, providing detailed information about the problem and any error messages you encountered.
+> If the issue persists, feel free to open a new issue on the project's GitHub repository, providing detailed information about the problem and any error messages you encountered.

 ## microEye Launcher